sbrl/Pepperminty-Wiki/docs/01-Welcome.md

 Developed by Starbeamrainbowlabs (though contributions from others are welcome!), Pepperminty Wiki has a variety of useful (and cool!) features - such as file upload, a dynamic help page, page revision history, page tags, and more!
 Other amazing features are in the works too (like a theme gallery, auto update, and user watchlists), so check the release notes to see what's been added recently.

-Explore the sections on the left-hand-side to learn more.

 ![Main Page Example](https://i.imgur.com/5dmbKlz.png)